aaronchen/punchcards/readme.md

   - Run only when user is logged on ✅
   - Trigger: At log on
   - Action:
-    - Program/script: C:\Windows\System32\cmd.exe
+    - Program/script: pm2 (Use `where pm2.cmd` to get the exact path for pm2)
-    - Arguments: /c pm2 resurrect
+    - Arguments: resurrect
     - Save and test by restarting or logging off and on.

-| ⚠️ Ensure pm2 is installed globally and available in your PATH.

 ## Development